-This document will guide you through setting up a Themelio wallet and sending your first transaction.
-Right now, you must use the headless wallet daemon
+This document will guide you through setting up a Themelio wallet and sending your first transaction using the the headless wallet daemon

 melwalletd and the

 melwallet-cli CLI tool.
 This is just a basic tutorial for sending one transaction through the testnet; there’s more complete documentation on melwalletd and melwallet-cli.